 Probation Agents should no longer be “checking off boxes” - research has proven this to be ineffective.
-Nowadays, Probation Agents concentrate their resources on clientele who have been assessed as high risk.
+Nowadays, Probation Agents (should) concentrate their resources on clients assessed as high risk.
 Additionally, services and programming are recommended based on risk assessments that analyze criminogenic needs (dynamic risk factors), recidivism rates (likelihood to reoffend), and the responsivity principle (how Agents perform their work).

 Please see the below information for a multitude of resources to empower you to be the best Change Agent that you can possibly be!